 Safe to mention this isn't the case with several artists and groups under the Avex Trax label, since the majority of them can be found in websites like Spotify.

 Gilby Clarke's "West of the Sunset" was only released on the Japanese edition of Pawnshop Guitars.

 A well known example from the days of CD singles is the non-album B Side which quite frequently would only appear on singles released in the UK and Europe (especially Germany).
 There are still latter day examples of this like R.E.M.'s Nola, which was only released on the Oh My Heart single, only released in Germany, and not available for download.

 A few years ago, there was a concert DVD released for Rock For Toronto — which was a concert that was headlined by The Rolling Stones, after Toronto underwent a major SARS epidemic.
 There was one DVD that was released to the whole world, but the other DVD, that had strictly Canadian music on it, was released in Canada.

 Some albums are released only in a specific region of the world on iTunes and will only allow credit cards from said region.

-Spotify is a similair case, it is an aweseome on demand streaming service but only available to a small selection of european countries (getting more though, but the reason why it launches in one country and not in the other are a mystery to the consumer).
+Spotify is a similar case, it is an awesome on demand streaming service but only available to a small selection of European countries (getting more though, but the reason why it launches in one country and not in the other are a mystery to the consumer).

 The Stone Roses cancelled their planned tour of the USA in 1990 by saying "America doesn't deserve us yet."
 Now that's blatant No Export For You.